Customs Bonded Warehouse in the UK

 Why are customs bonded warehouses used?

-Businesses may use customs bonded specific warehouses to store their imported goods if they’re unsure of their final destination or as temporary storage if they plan to re-export goods outside of the EU.
+Businesses may use customs bonded specific warehouses to store their imported goods if they’re unsure of their final destination or as temporary storage if they plan to re-export goods outside of the UK.
 If you’re waiting for full UK customs clearance and duty payment, you can use a bonded warehouse as a warehouse facility.
 If the bonded storage offers an order fulfilment service with an option to pick and pack, you can arrange to sell merchandise directly for home consumption.

 Customs bonded warehouse types